RobWar-code/angel-v-demon/README.md

 ## Development Staging

-The program was developed on gitpod, using the editor and python3 command.
+The program was developed in Python on gitpod, using the gitpod editor and python3 command.

 The project began on angel-v-demon-old repository on github/gitpod, which used the standard CI template.